CatherineChiramel/MandelbrotSimulation/README.md

 # MandelbrotSimulation
-Simulation of Mandelbrot using parrallel computation with the help of Message Passing Interface.
+Simulation of Mandelbrot using parallel computation with the help of Message Passing Interface.